 For centuries, the best way to truly understand something has been to teach it.
-Protegz turns this into a scalable learning system — by giving every student an AI protégé to teach.
+Over two decades of research — from scripted agents to modern AI — confirm the effect is real, measurable, and consistent.
+Protegz turns this into a scalable learning system by giving every student an AI protégé to teach.

 The Protégé Effect, first formalized by Jean-Pol Martin in the 1980s, describes a striking phenomenon: people learn more deeply when they teach others than when they study for themselves.